samsuh/2026-journal/README.md

 # 2026-journal

+## 3/27/26 - Friday
+- Study DJing to teach it
+- hair thing at 3pm

 ## 3/26/26 - Thursday
 Schedule:
-- go for a ride to RST
+- DONE ~~go for a ride to RST~~
-- start studying DJing. prep for next week to teach it
+- Did not start -- do tomorrow. start studying DJing. prep for next week to teach it

 ## 3/25/26 - Wednesday
 Schedule: